 As described in Note 1, the District was formed to finance and acquire or construct infrastructure assets that are subsequently dedicated to the Town for operation.
 The District does not own or operate infrastructure.
-Therefore, the Statement of Net Position reflects a large liability without an offsetting asset.

 NOTE 4 - DETAILED NOTES ON ALL FUNDS